bitst0rm-pub/Formatter/README.md

 💡 **Tips**:

-- Options are _flexible_: you do not need to take the whole set of options.
-Just take the ones you need, but ensure that the JSON structure remains intact.
+- Options are _optional_: you do not need to take the whole set of options.
+Take only what you need, but keep the JSON structure intact.
 - You are not forced to use the preset modules.
 Instead, you can create a new one using a different UID key through either of these methods.
 - Not all syntax highlighting plugins for a specific language exist; syntaxes like `"text"` or `"plain"` work just as well as a workaround.